GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 - All belong to NSF, which I believe uses it as part of acceptance testing.
 - Only 2 resolve to websites - the rest timeout, do not connect, or return an error server code.
 - The 2 that resolve have been requested for us to remove them by NSF given that they are staging/development sites.

 Therefore, we should add `acpt` to the `contains` ignore list.

+### Contains `alpha`
+- 9 records
+- 8 are staging-esque sites or similar, with only one seemingly production and public-facing.
+- I'll filter out the 8, then add the last one into the `except` file so that it stays in.

 ### Begins with `api`